cybersader/awesome-cybersader/📁 03 - Curations, Stacks/⬇ Tech Dropzone/Data Entry Tools/Data Entry Tools.md

 date modified: Wednesday, June 19th 2024, 11:39 am
 ---

-# THE GOAL: Information-Gathering in an Organization
+# THE GOAL: Customized Information-Gathering in an Organization

 >! [info] The goal is to create a system for doing customized internal questionnaires that build out a database table for initiatives like data governance or data mapping.